 In Palm Beach

-Dunes Palm Beach – opposite the Summer Bay kiosk is Dunes.
-It’s a long running restaurant in Palm Beach and offers up affordable meals around the $22 mark.
+Dunes in Palm Beach sits opposite the Summer Bay, just off the beach.
+It’s a long running restaurant and offers up affordable Australian menu including burgers, salads and fish & chips.

-Palm Beach Fish & Chips – apparently they do THE best fish & chips in Sydney which you can takeaway and eat over at the Wharf.
+Palm Beach Fish & Chips apparently do THE best fish & chips in Sydney which you can takeaway and eat over at the Wharf.